Hotel Koh-I Nor

 The Koh-I Nor caters generously for children of all ages.
 Parents with small babies will find cots, baby sleeping bags, bath thermometers and bottle warmers.
 The restaurants have children's menus and the bar even has a special drinks menu.
 Babysitting can also be arranged on request.

-The Koh-I Nor has all the features necessary for a pampered and luxury ski vacation.
+The Koh-I Nor has all the features necessary for a pampered and luxury ski holiday.
 There are three restaurants with Head Chef Eric Samson at the helm; L’atelier d’Eric is the main half board restaurant, although guests who take half board are able to dine at the other two restaurants in the hotel with a credit towards their bill.
 The large and very sunny terrace is perfect for long lunches, and the impressive wellness facilities include a very large Spa with two swimming pools, fitness room, sauna, hammam, Jacuzzi, salt wall, ice fountain and solarium.

 L'Atelier d'Eric, is the main half board restaurant at the hotel and serves a 5 course international menu each night

 The bistro 'Le Diamant Noir' serves lighter gourmet fare such as truffles and fois gras

 Renowned for its local Savoyard specialities, 'La Cave' serves a wonderful selection of well know dishes, such as fondue, raclette, coupled with a hugely varied choice of regional wines and grand crus.
 Open every evening from 7.00pm (except Saturdays).